Jericho Drumm

-Brother Voodoo (Jericho Drumm) is a character appearing in American comic books published by Marvel Comics.
-He first appeared in Strange Tales #169 (September 1973).
-The character was created by publisher Stan Lee, Roy Thomas, Len Wein, and artist John Romita Sr. Since replacing Doctor Strange as Sorcerer Supreme in The New Avengers #53 (July 2009), the character is referred to as Doctor Voodoo.
+Dr. Jericho Drumm is a fictional character appearing in American comic books published by Marvel Comics.
+He first appeared in Strange Tales #169 (September 1973) as Brother Voodoo.
+The character was created by Marvel publisher Stan Lee, writer Len Wein, and artist John Romita Sr. Since replacing Doctor Strange as Sorcerer Supreme in New Avengers #53 (July 2009), the character has been referred to as Doctor Voodoo, a title originally assumed by his evil twin brother Daniel, whose ghost he controls.